What is a Hydrogen Hub and What Are They Used For?

 By 2030, Australia aims to produce hydrogen at a cost of $2 AUD per kilogram or less.
 In tandem, experts also aim to:

-• Develop at least one regional hydrogen export hub to facilitate international trade.
+- Develop at least one regional hydrogen export hub to facilitate international trade.

-• Establish a domestic hydrogen industry to supply hydrogen for various sectors, including transport, industry, and power generation.
+- Establish a domestic hydrogen industry to supply hydrogen for various sectors, including transport, industry, and power generation.

-The Future is Green (Hydrogen)
+The Future is Clean (Hydrogen)

-At FASTECH, we’re a proud partner in the global decarbonization campaign, helping would-be hubs build renewable energy resilience with green hydrogen.
+At FASTECH, we’re a proud partner in the global decarbonization campaign, helping would-be hubs build renewable energy resilience with hydrogen.
 As a leading energy solutions provider, we offer end-to-end renewable energy engineering, procurement, construction, and maintenance expertise.

 What does that look like?